etheoo98/rounding-numbers-v2/README.md

 # rounding-numbers-v2
-A simple console application made for a beginners programming course.
+A simple console application made for a beginner's programming course.
 This is a much simpler implementation, when compared to the old code for this assignment.
 The old code can be found [here](https://github.com/etheoo98/rounding-numbers).

 ## Assignment description
 ### This assignment is about floating point numbers and rounding them off.